rudy3091/rudy3091.com/README.md

-# rudy3091.me
+# rudy3091.com

-This repository is for building webpage about me.
+This repository is for building webpage for myself.

 Built with [gatsby](https://www.gatsbyjs.com/) and can be changed to anything in any time.

-Contents will be published mainly in Korean, my first language.
+Almost every contents will be published in Korean, my first language.

 Actually I don't think these contents would be that useful for you :)

+Currently WIP.
+Messy codes and UIs.